 CBD-Intel conducted a survey of the main bricks-and-mortar channels offering CBD products in seven main UK cities.
 Chain and independent businesses were surveyed in order to understand the product and brand offerings

 This market report focuses on the online channel in the Netherlands, looking at the product categories and brands on offer.
 The retailers have been categorised into channels, revealing that CBD specialists dominate CBD online retailers in the country

 The variety of brands in Italy is large compared to other European markets and consequently, competition is fierce, with no brand clearly dominating.
 This report identifies the number and types of online retailers in Italy

 In our latest look at the US online CBD market, we find it is very competitive with no single brand dominating, CBD specialists carry the majority of available brands and pet products are proving more popular than e-liquids

-This report maps out online retailers located in Switzerland, selling CBD products into the Swiss market in order to identify the number and types of online retailers, along with the brands and product types carried
+This report aims to identify the number and types of online retailers, along with the brands and product types stocked within the French market

 Covid-19 has had a major impact on the livelihoods of retailers across the board, and CBD is no exception.
 The unprecedented events have reshaped consumers’ buying patterns in a way that has affected business all around the globe.